Bye bye, Vexilo

 To grow, I needed more people, but finding the right people was tough.
 Reasons (or excuses, perhaps?)
 I have a couple:

-It is no secret that the demand for software developers has grown exponentially, and their salary is getting higher.
-Moreover, paying more is not a guarantee of having the best candidate, and as a small company, it was not easy for me to afford to hire someone who was not capable enough.
+It is no secret that the demand for software developers has grown exponentially, and their salary has increased.
+Furthermore, paying higher salaries doesn't guarantee hiring the best candidate, and as a small company, I couldn't afford to hire someone who wasn't capable enough.

 Summary: You spent more than USD 30,000, you have a project to deliver that has little or no advance at all, and you are already delayed.

 I'm sure there are more options to find good developers.
 For example, you can hire developers with less experience, and train them.